See the gallery for a selection of visualizations created with the MorphCharts raytrace renderer.

 MorphCharts uses right-hand coordinates, so if the x-axis is to the right and the y-axis is up, the

-towards the viewer.
+z-axis is towards the viewer.
 2D layouts and axes use the x-axis and y-axis.
-3D layouts and axes add the
+3D layouts and axes add

 The key classes required to create a visualization are the A A renderer creates an HTML Canvas.
 To place this canvas in a specifc HTML Element, use the